Alexander Saeltzer: 14th Street Theatre

 The Fourteenth Street Theatre was a New York City theatre located at 107 West 14th Street just west of Sixth Avenue. as a home for French language dramas and opera.

 It opened in 1866 as the Theatre Francais and was renamed the Lyceum in 1871.
 When J.H.
 Haverly took it over in 1879, he had renamed it Haverly's 14th Street Theatre.
 By the mid-1880s, it had become simply the Fourteenth Street Theatre.
 By the mid-1910s it was being used as a movie theatre, until actress Eva Le Gallienne turned it into the Civic Repertory Theater in 1926.
 She mounted a number of successful productions, but the Great Depression ended that venture in 1934.
 The building was demolished in 1938 or 1948.

 Works

-Saeltzer was contracted to design the syangogue in 1849.
+Saeltzer was contracted to design the synagogue in 1849.
 He later designed the Astor Library (now The Public Theater) (1851) and the Academy of Music on Astor Place in 1854.
 In 1866 he designed the Theatre Francais (New York).